Kontogialos (Pelekas Beach)

 Ermones (4 km)

-A small, protected, sandy beach situated between Kontogialos and Agios Giordis.
-Pine trees come right down to the water's edge.
-Two tavernas provide meals and local wine.
+Between Pelekas Beach and Agios Gordis, Yaliscari is a small, sheltered sandy beach with pine trees growing right down to the water's edge.
+Two tavernas provide refreshment and local wine.